DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-2-mentor-materials.md

 - Easy for pupils to guess – not enough items to be a valid assessment.
 - Does not ask much of pupils.
-- Doesn’t reveal anything about pupil thinking.- Answers do not allow for high-quality feedback.
+- Doesn't reveal anything about pupil thinking.- Answers do not allow for high-quality feedback.

 Example: